-The team comprises of Higher Level Teaching Assistants (HLTAs) and Teaching Assistants (TAs) and they work very closely with all the class teachers.
+The in-house team comprises of Higher Level Teaching Assistants (HLTAs) and Teaching Assistants (TAs) and they work very closely with all the class teachers led by Mrs Grossman.

 The team provides support to children in class and also small group and 1:1 support outside of the classroom.
 The provision extends to more able and less able pupils and pupils with any identified additional need.

 In addition to our in-house Inclusion team of TAs and HLTAs, we also buy in to a number of external support services which includes Legadel (https://legadel.org.uk/) some Barnet support and we can also signpost parents to private support services such as Educational Psychology, Occupational therapy and Speech and Language therapy.